phongndo/dx/README.md

 # dx

-`dx` is a keyboard-first terminal Git diff reviewer.
-It was split out of `hz` so workspace isolation and diff review can evolve as separate products.
+`dx` is a performant keyboard-first terminal Git diff reviewer.

 ## What dx does